atmel-maxtouch/mxt-app/README.md

 :   Set *DATATYPE* of the file.
 This will be automatically detected from the
     file itself in most cases.

+# BROKEN LINE DETECTION

+The broken line test scans the diagnostic data to identify touch sensor defects.

+`--broken-line`
+:   Run the broken line detection algorithm on the device

+`--dualx`
+: Indicate if sensor X lines are double connected

+`--x-center-threshold N`
+: Set threshold for X lines in center of sensor to N percent

+`--x-border-threshold N`
+: Set threshold for X lines at edge of sensor to N percent

+`--y-center-threshold N`
+: Set threshold for Y lines in center of sensor to N percent

+`--y-border-threshold N`
+: Set threshold for Y lines at edge of sensor to N percent

+`--pattern *PATTERN*`
+: set sensor *PATTERN* material to ITO or Xsense

+# SENSOR VARIANT ALGORITHM

+The sensor variant algorithm calculates all nodes of a channel to find the trend line of the reference.
+A comparison is done between the real and expected sensor reference.

+`--sensor-variant`
+: Perform the Sensor Variant algorithm

+`--dualx`
+: Indicate if sensor X lines are double connected

+`--fail-if-any`
+: Fail the Sensor Variant test on any defects

+`--max-defects N`
+: Maximum No. of continuous defects

+`--upper-limit N`
+: Upper limit for regression, in percentage %

+`--lower-limit N`
+: Lower limit for regression, in percentage %

+`--matrix-size N`
+: The allowed matrix size

 # FINDING AND SPECIFYING DEVICE

 By default mxt-app will scan available devices and connect to the first device